cpcloud/dataship/README.rst

           }
       }

-To start, the most common usage of this will likely be in the context of relational databases in concert with SQLAlchemy since SQLAlchemy provides access to all of the relationships that exist in a database.
+The most common usage of this will likely be in the context of relational databases in concert with SQLAlchemy.
 However, one could imagine using ``dataship`` to treat a dictionary of pandas DataFrames as a simple in memory database.